Pomax/are-we-flying/docs/index.md

 And that's it.
 There's nothing "meaningful" in our plane class yet, but for the moment we're done: we've set up a complete API server, web server, and browser system.

-## Adding "write protection"
+## Adding "permission control"

-That just leaves one last thing: making sure that only "we" get to set simvar and trigger events.
-We don't want someone just randomly messing with our flight!
+That just leaves one last thing: making sure that only "we" get to talk to MSFS directly.
+We don't want people to just spam MSFS with API requests or even set values or trigger MSFS event and mess with our flight, or worse!

 In order to do that, we first add three new keys to our `.env` file to act as a security key:

 ```sh
 export API_PORT=8080